chrisrovero2344/NHLFighterAnalysis/README.md

 The edge list was then finalized by merging egos (as fight winners) and alters (as fight losers) from the unique ego_id’s generated from the roster data and matching FirstInitial.LastName\|Team\|Season IDs.

+### 3) 2023-2025 NHL Regular Season Game Data from espn.com

+Information gathered from espn.com consisted of team status such as box score, hits, faceoff percentage, shots on goal, and a period by period penalty and scorying summary.
+Gathered data first needed to be stripped and cleaned of extraneous characters and paranthetical information using Regex.
+Subsequently, data was grouped for game winners and total hits to find each franchise’s totals by season and combined with the fights information from our edge list.
+This informationw as used to generate correlations of fighting and game outcomes, as well as fighting and physicality.

 ## Getting Started (Run Locally)